JK1582/CapstoneAJ/README.md

 ## Phishing Vulnerability Scanner

-How to get the database running:
+## How to get the database running:
 - Run the query " CREATE SCHEMA capstone; "
+- Run the query " GRANT ALL PRIVILEGES ON capstone * TO 'root'@'localhost';
 - The tables are created through Java as the program runs, greatly simplifying the database setup for a new user running this product

 ## Folder Structure